urban-eriksson/matlab-goontools/README.md

 ## gsmooth & ginterp ##

-Gaussian smoothing and interpolation.
+Gaussian smoothing and Gaussian interpolation.

 Smoothing is a special case of interpolation where the interpolation points are the same as the coordinates for the original data.
 The formula for calculating Gaussian interpolation is surprisingly simple:

-'''
+´´´
 y = Density of x weighted by y / Density of x
-'''
+´´´

 The weighted density is similar to the normal density, except that the impact on the density of each sample in x is multiplied by a weight, in this case the values of y.